tox-dev/tox/docs/example/basic.rst

 pyproject.toml tox legacy ini
 -----------------------------

-It's possible to put the tox ini configuration into the ``pyproject.toml`` file too (if want to avoid an extra file):
+The tox configuration can also be in ``pyproject.toml`` (if you want to avoid an extra file).

+Currently only the old format is supported via ``legacy_tox_ini``, a native implementation is planned though.

 .. code-block:: toml